knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-validation.md

 > Yo!
 When this error occurs, I want you to attach it to the user field.

-So refresh this form!
+So refresh!
 Error is in place!
 And actually, let me get us *out* of the invalid state: I want to reset my database to *not* have any duplicates to start.
-*Now* if we change one back to a duplicate, it looks great!
+*Now* if we change one back to a duplicate, it looks great... and we don't have *two* errors anymore.